 A constant challenge for advertisers is creating content that builds personal connections, excites viewers, and goes viral.
-It would be very effective if brands start tackling age old values and Ramadan stories in a fresh new angle.
+It would be very effective if brands start tackling age-old values and Ramadan stories from a fresh new angle.
 This will not only have a strong impact on the audience but would also strengthen the brand’s connection with consumers.

 During Ramadan, rather than loading up your ads with information and concepts, have an ongoing conversation with your audience using short, concise messages.